AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-error-downloading-connection-refused-adobe-commerce.md

  <u>Steps to reproduce</u>:

- Trigger a deploy by pushing the code to the Staging or Production environment.
+ Trigger a deployment by pushing the code to the Staging or Production environment.

  <u>Expected behavior</u>: